madskristensen/FileDiffer/README.md

 ---------------------------------------

-The easiest way to diff two files directly in solution explorer
+The easiest way to diff two files directly in solution explorer.
+This extension is inspired by a Visual Studio [feature request](https://developercommunity.visualstudio.com/t/is-there-a-way-to-compare-two-files-from-solution/619706), so please vote for it if you think it should be built in.

 ## Features